johnofsydney/notes/rails/rspec.md

 ```

 ### Mocks
+A mock is a stand in that simulates the behaviour of a complex real object.
+We mock things that might take a long time and outside of the _unit_ that we're testing.
+Typically we should mock calls to APIs.
+The mock should provide the same input and output interface - arguments, methods and return values

 ### Stubs
+a stub is a small

 ### Spies
 if we wish to look into the arguments received by list_objects or the number of times it is called etc, then we have to _'spy'_ on it: